Many of our clients have some degree of histamine intolerance and it’s likely one of the causes of their digestive symptoms, especially bloating.

 Step 2: Reduce High-Histamine Foods

 If necessary, you may get even more relief by reducing the amount of high-histamine foods you are eating.
 Take a look at the above list of high-histamine foods.
 Are you eating them on a regular basis?
 If so, try reducing your intake for a short amount of time.
 Or spread them out throughout the day.
-If I have too much avocado toast with smoked salmon, I may bloat later in the day from a double dose of high histamine food.
+In the past, if I had too much avocado toast with smoked salmon, I would feel bloated later in the day from a double dose of high histamine food.

 If you fear having to give up your favorite foods for good, just remember that gut-healing diets are not forever diets.
 As your gut heals, you should be able to tolerate more and more high histamine foods.

 Do you need help determining if you have histamine intolerance issues?
 Contact me to develop a customized approach to get relief ASAP.

 1. Schnedl, W. J., Lackner, S., Enko, D., Schenk, M., Holasek, S. J., & Mangge, H. (2019).
 Evaluation of symptoms and symptom combinations in histamine intolerance.
 Intestinal Research. https://doi.org/10.5217/ir.2018.00152

 2. McIntosh, K., et al., .
 (2017).
 FODMAPs alter symptoms and the metabolome of patients with IBS: a randomised controlled trial.
 Gut, 66(7), 1241–1251. https://doi.org/10.1136/gutjnl-2015-311339

 Sara Kahn, MS, CNS, CDN is a board-certified nutritionist specializing in digestive health conditions like SIBO, IBS, acid reflux and more.
 She’s the founder of Belly Bliss Nutrition and the Solving SIBO Program.